 When is the eLearning challenge big enough?

-This blog got me thinking about the extent to which we cater to learners when writing an eLearning course.
+I started thinking about the extent to which we cater to learners when writing an eLearning course.
 Obviously the course needs to makes sense, it needs to tackle the problem the learners are facing and it needs to speak in the language that learners use.
 I’m not just referring to reflecting their rhetoric speech patterns here, although this could be useful to make the learner more comfortable, the way in which the problem is articulated also says a lot about the way the solution is going to be found.

 If a person tells you ‘I need to know how to give details of our policy change without confusing the customer’, they don’t need a course that teaches them the intricacies of the new policy – they need to know how to condense the policy into something that a lay person can understand.
 I think this can be applied to my brother’s case - for example, he didn’t need obvious statements about equality and diversity.
 He needed his own ingrained ideas challenged and the company needed a course that took its learners needs well into account.